-When the Deutsche Reich was founded in 1871after victory in the Franco-German War, the state was also granted the prerogative of coinage.
+When the German Empire was founded in 1871 after victory in the Franco-German War, the state was also granted the prerogative of coinage.
 According to a decision of the Federal Assembly of 7th December 1871, alphabetic characters were allocated to the individual Mints for identification purposes.
 They were arranged according to the order of priority at that time, with the letter "A" representing the Berlin Mint.
 Berlin was the capital city of the Kingdom of Prussia after 1451.

 Most commonly found are the Deutsches Kaiserreich 20 Mark gold coins of Wilhelm I and Wilhelm II, as 10 and 5 Mark denominations were minted in smaller quantities, while coins issued in 1888 are of particular numismatic interest with three different portraits being used.
 Kaiser Wilhelm I died that year, his critically ill son Kaiser Friedrich III succeeded him to the throne, but succumbed to laryngeal cancer after 99 days and was replaced by the last German emperor Wilhelm II.

 The German Empire existed until the defeat in World War I in 1918.
 When the empire collapsed overnight following the November 1918 Revolution, Wilhelm II abdicated.The revolutionary period lasted from that time until the establishment of the Weimar Republic in August 1919.The defeat and aftermath of World War I, and the penalties imposed by the Treaty of Versailles, shaped the positive memory of the Empire, especially among Germans who distrusted and despised the Weimar Republic.